ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: A hierarchical framework for DP synthetic text generation

 \looseness=-1 \item[($\mathcal{S}_3$)] \textbf{Structured tabular schema:} A rich, multi-attribute schema with fixed options per attribute, treated as tabular data and annotated by $M_{\text{oracle}}$ ($\phi_{\mathcal{S}_3}$).
 Unlike a set of fixed, generic topics, the schema is \textit{dataset-specific} and designed to capture the key dimensions of the data.
 We describe the LLM-assisted process for schema design and feature extraction in~\Cref{app:llm-schema} \end{itemize}

-\textbf{DP feature generator ($G_f$).}~ The choice of the feature generator is related to the feature design.
+\textbf{DP feature generator ($G_f$).}~ The choice of feature generator depends on the feature design.
 For $\mathcal{S}_1$, CTCL used a privatized histogram.
 For $\mathcal{S}_2$ and $\mathcal{S}_3$, we consider two types of feature generator: DP-FT~\citep{yue2023synthetic} and AIM~\citep{mckenna2022aim}.
-DP-FT is broadly applicable to any feature that can be represented in a textual format, encompassing both free-form and schema-based features.
-In contrast, AIM is designed specifically for tabular data, where features must be either categorical with finite options or numerical values.
+DP-FT applies to any feature that can be represented in a textual format, including free-form and schema-based features, whereas AIM is tailored to tabular data with categorical or numerical features.

 \textbf{DP conditional generator ($G_{x\mid f}$).}~ For conditional text generation, we consider two approaches: 1) performing DP-FT on a base LLM on the paired (feature, text) set $D_{\text{priv}}^{f,x}$, such that it learns to generate synthetic text conditioned on the input feature, or 2) prompting a powerful LLM ($M_{\text{gen}}$), leveraging its strong instruction-following capabilities.